-Both the Create Invoices window and the Enter Sales Receipts window include a To Be Printed check box in the footer area.
+Both the Create Invoices window and the Enter Sales Receipts window include a Print Later check box on the Main tab.
 If you select this check box, QuickBooks adds the invoice or sales receipt to its list of unprinted invoices or sales receipts.

-You can print invoices and sales receipts that appear on either side of these lists by choosing the File→Print Forms command and then either the Invoices or Sales Receipt command.
-There’s also a To Be E-mailed check box that you can mark if you want to later e-mail a receipt.
+You can print invoices and sales receipts that appear on either side of these lists by choosing the File→Print Forms command and then choosing either the Invoices or Sales Receipt command.
+There’s also a Email Later check box that you can mark if you want to later e-mail a receipt.